 December 28 - Victory Prayer: How the Hail Mary Pass Got Its Name

-This is the day Dallas Cowboys quarterback Roger Staubach threw the legendary 50-yard "Hail Mary" pass to Drew Pearson with 32 seconds remaining, defeating the Minnesota Vikings in the 1975 NFC Divisional Playoff Game.
+This is the day the Dallas Cowboys completed a dramatic last-second touchdown to defeat the Minnesota Vikings in the 1975 NFC Divisional Playoff, a moment that gave rise to the term “Hail Mary pass.”

-In today's lesson, we will witness a legendary moment in sports history that transcended the game to become a powerful metaphor for faith and hope.
-What can we learn about trusting God's promises when facing seemingly impossible odds?
-How does genuine hope anchor us in life's most challenging moments?
+In today’s lesson, we will witness a legendary moment in sports history that transcended the game to become a powerful metaphor for faith and hope.
+What happens when action is required before certainty arrives, and the outcome remains unknown?
+How do we learn to trust when control slips away and the only thing left to hold onto is faith itself?

-"We have this hope as an anchor for the soul, firm and secure.
-It enters the inner sanctuary behind the curtain" - Hebrews 6:19 (NIV)

-Please take 5 minutes to share your thoughts on THIS IS THE DAY.
-I am considering changes for the start of the new year.
-Your feedback will shape the future of the newsletter!
-Click here to take a quick survey!
+“Now faith is the substance of things hoped for, the evidence of things not seen.” - Hebrews 11:1 (KJV)

 This Date in History

-The clock showed 32 seconds remaining at Metropolitan Stadium in Bloomington, Minnesota.
-The Dallas Cowboys, trailing 14-10, faced fourth down and 16 yards to go at midfield.
-As quarterback Roger Staubach took the snap, he knew this was their final chance - one last desperate attempt to save their season.
-Through the Minnesota night, he launched a 50-yard pass toward Drew Pearson that would forever change football's vocabulary.
+The clock showed 32 seconds remaining on the game clock at Metropolitan Stadium in Bloomington, Minnesota.
+The Dallas Cowboys, trailing 14–10, faced 4th down and 16 yards to go near midfield.
+As quarterback Roger Staubach took the snap, he knew this was their final chance, one desperate moment to keep the season alive.
+He dropped back, scanned the field, and launched a high, arcing throw into the cold Minnesota night, a pass that would forever change the language of football.

-The 1975 NFC Divisional Playoff game matched two NFL powerhouses.
-The Minnesota Vikings, under stoic head coach Bud Grant, had dominated the NFC Central with a 12-2 regular-season record.
-Their fearsome defense, nicknamed the "Purple People Eaters," had allowed the fewest points in the NFL that season.
-The Vikings were pursuing their third straight Super Bowl appearance, though they had yet to win the championship.
+The 1975 NFC Divisional Playoff brought together two of the league’s most formidable teams.
+The Minnesota Vikings, led by the steady hand of head coach Bud Grant, had dominated the NFC Central with a 12–2 record.
+Their defense, famously known as the “Purple People Eaters,” had allowed fewer points than any other team that season and carried the confidence of a franchise chasing its third consecutive Super Bowl appearance.
+They had been here before, and they believed this was their moment.

-The Dallas Cowboys, led by legendary coach Tom Landry, had finished second in the NFC East with a 10-4 record.
-Landry, known for his trademark fedora and innovative offensive schemes, had built the Cowboys into "America's Team."
-His quarterback, Roger Staubach, embodied both athletic excellence and personal character.
-A Naval Academy graduate who had served in Vietnam, Staubach had earned the nickname "Captain America" for his clutch performances and leadership.
+Across the field stood the Dallas Cowboys, coached by the disciplined and innovative Tom Landry.
+Dallas had finished 10–4 in the NFC East and arrived in Minnesota as underdogs.
+Landry’s teams were known for precision and poise, qualities embodied by his quarterback, Roger Staubach.
+A Naval Academy graduate and Vietnam veteran, Staubach carried himself with calm authority.
+Teammates trusted him.
+Opponents feared him.
+In moments of chaos, he had a way of finding clarity.

-The game had been a defensive struggle from the opening kickoff.
-The Vikings' quarterback Fran Tarkenton orchestrated several effective drives, helping his team build what seemed to be a secure lead.
-The Cowboys' offense, despite Staubach's best efforts, struggled against Minnesota's defensive front, led by Alan Page and Carl Eller.
+The game unfolded as a defensive struggle, tense and physical from the opening kickoff.
+Minnesota quarterback Fran Tarkenton kept the Vikings moving with his mobility and improvisation, while the Cowboys fought to find rhythm against a relentless pass rush anchored by Alan Page and Carl Eller.
+By the fourth quarter, the Vikings held a narrow 14–10 lead, and the clock was slipping away.

 Historical Context